 If you have any questions about the regulation of sonographers, visit this page first!
 We will update it as important milestones are reached and the project progresses.

-In August 2017 the Ontario Ministry of Health and Long-term Care announced that it had received direction to regulate diagnostic medical sonographers under the CMRTO, and that the registration process is to begin by January 2018.
+In August 2017 the Ontario Ministry of Health and Long-term Care announced that it had received direction to regulate diagnostic medical sonographers under the CMRTO, and the registration process began in January 2018.
 By January 2019 all individuals practising as a diagnostic medical sonographer will be required to be registered as a member of the CMRTO in order to be authorized to practise diagnostic medical sonography in Ontario.

 The Registration Regulation